 The Silver Labrador has the same appearance as any colored Labrador, except of course, his color.
 Many describe his color as a diluted brown, whereas many others describe his color as a shimmery silver.
 A Silver Labrador can be different shades of his color, this will be dependent on his parents and genes.
 They also tend to have brown noses, and light-yellow eyes.
 Many pups before they are 8 months old will have light-blue eyes, which gradually turn into a pale yellow.

 Some people, mainly those who believe he is bred with the Weimaraner, state that the Silver Lab looks more ‘hound’ like, and that he gets these looks from his Weimaraner parent genealogy.
 They say that his ears are larger than a traditional Labrador, and his muzzle is longer and thinner.
 Some say that he doesn’t, and simply looks like a traditional Labrador.

-The male Silver Lab measures 22.5 – 24.5 inches in height, and the female will measure slightly smaller at 21.5 – 23.5 inches.
-He is quite a hefty pup, and the male weighs 65 to 80 pounds, and the female weighs 55 to 70 pounds.
+The male Silver Lab measures 22.5 to 24.5 inches in height.
+Females will measure slightly smaller at 21.5 to 23.5 inches.
+He is quite a hefty pup, and the male weighs 65 to 80 pounds.
+Females weigh 55 to 70 pounds.
 They are stocky, yet well-proportioned dogs.
-They have a cheerful and cheeky expression, with a strong muzzle and powerful neck.
-They also have an otter like tail, which is long and thick, and they use this to steer themselves in the water.
+Silver Labs have a cheerful and cheeky expression, with a strong muzzle and powerful neck.
+They also have an otter-like tail, which is long and thick, and they use this to steer themselves in the water.